Daniel Day-Lewis: Personal life

+Relationships

 Protective of his privacy, Day-Lewis has described his life as a "lifelong study in evasion".
 He had a relationship with French actress Isabelle Adjani that lasted six years, eventually ending after a split and reconciliation.
-Their son, Gabriel-Kane Day-Lewis, was born on 9 April 1995, in New York City, a few months after the relationship ended.
+Their son was born in 1995 in New York City a few months after the relationship ended.

 In 1996, while working on the film version of the stage play The Crucible, he visited the home of playwright Arthur Miller, where he was introduced to the writer's daughter, Rebecca Miller.
 They married later that year, on 13 November 1996.
-The couple have two sons, Ronan Cal Day-Lewis (born 1998) and Cashel Blake Day-Lewis (born 2002).
-They divide their time between their homes in Annamoe, Ireland, and Manhattan in New York City.
+The couple have two sons.
+They divide their time between their homes in Manhattan, US and Annamoe, Ireland.